-Deadliest Highways for Truck Accidents
+Deadliest Highways For Truck Accidents

-Macon Truck Accident Attorney On Avoiding Crashes
+Truck Accident Attorney On Avoiding Crashes

 Truck accidents are among the most dangerous types of traffic crashes simply due to the size and weight of a truck compared to a regular car.
 Despite federal regulations and safety rules, almost 4,000 people are killed in fatal truck accidents in the U.S. every year.
 Unfortunately, Georgia has one of the highest traffic fatality rates in the nation.
-In fact, one of the deadliest highways in the United States, the I-285, is here.
+In fact, one of the deadliest highways in the United States, I-285, is here.

 Trucking accident injuries are almost always devastating.
 Further, the company responsible may try to intimidate you into a low settlement.
 If you are hurt or lost a loved one, contact a Georgia truck accident attorney from our personal injury firm.
 We go into every case preparing for a fight, and we are not afraid to take your case to the courtroom.
 In fact, we fought and won a jury verdict of $23.2 million for the family of a mother killed in a truck accident.

-What are the Deadliest Highways in Georgia for Truck Accidents?
+What Are The Deadliest Highways In Georgia For Truck Accidents?

 The Florida portion of the I-95, which also runs through Georgia, holds the dubious distinction of the most total fatal accidents per year.
-However, more deaths occur per mile along the I-285, which circles Atlanta, than on any other highway in America.
-Other potentially dangerous highways for truck accidents in GA include I-75, I-20 and I-85.
+However, more deaths occur per mile along I-285, which circles Atlanta, than on any other highway in America.
+Other potentially dangerous highways for truck accidents in Georgia include I-75, I-20 and I-85.

-How to Avoid Deadly Truck Accidents in the Empire State of the South
+How To Avoid Deadly Truck Accidents In The Empire State Of The South

-Georgia, and the Atlanta area in particular, may have a high number of fatal trucking accidents every year.
+Georgia, and the Atlanta area in particular, has a high number of fatal trucking accidents every year.
 However, the best way to stay safe on the road is not simply avoiding highways like I-285.
 Instead, practicing safe driving habits and staying alert behind the wheel are essential.
 According to the NHTSA, other important safe driving tips are:

 - Follow the speed limit.
 Over a quarter of all traffic deaths result from speeding.

-Hurt in a Crash?
-Contact our Georgia Truck Accident Attorney for a Free Consultation
+Hurt In A Crash?
+Contact Our Georgia Truck Accident Attorney For A Free Consultation.